 IPDC Finance to participate in first-ever NBFI fair

-IPDC Finance has recently announced that it will be participating in the country's very first NBFI Fair, which is being organised by Bonik Barta and Bangladesh Leasing and Finance Companies Association (BLFCA) on Wednesday (18 May) at Pan Pacific Sonargaon hotel, Dhaka.
+IPDC Finance has announced that it will be participating in the country's very first NBFI Fair, which is being organised by Bonik Barta and Bangladesh Leasing and Finance Companies Association (BLFCA) on 18 May at the Ballroom of the Pan Pacific Sonargaon.

-At the fair, IPDC Finance is bringing exciting gifts and lucrative offers on their products and services, reads a press release.
+At the fair, IPDC Finance is bringing exciting gifts and lucrative offers on their products and services, said a press release.

 Visitors can learn in detail about IPDC Finance and its services, create on-spot deposit account(s) and take loans at a lucrative rate.